Optimism and populism clash in central Europe

 Distrust in government information and state media rose to around 70 percent in Slovakia, Romania, Bulgaria, and Hungary and to 48 percent "even in Germany", it noted.

-Many states had entrenched conservative values against minorities, such as migrants and LGBTI people, OSF said.
+Many states had entrenched hard feeling against minorities, such as migrants and LGBTI people, OSF said.

 And majorities who thought the shift to a free market economy after 1989 had been good for them now existed only in the Czech Republic and Poland, it added.